mdashlw/pit-stats/README.md

 Use **/pit <name> (or /pitstats, /pitinfo)** command to open the statistics viewer.

 You can watch a review of this on YouTube: https://youtu.be/RQRD0_a83fI.
 Please note that this video is slightly outdated.

-### Required Pants for Mystic Items
+### Required Pants for Mystic Items (since v1.3.1)

 Display required pants color to Tier III for fresh/T1/T2 mystic items.
 Enabled by default.

 Enable/disable this feature: **/pit config pants**.

 ![](https://media.discordapp.net/attachments/731504203591319553/819647045153456178/unknown.png)

+### Better Glint (since v1.5.0)

+If enabled, pit items will have an enchant glint if they got custom enchants.

+Enable/disable this feature: **/pit config glint**.

 ## Getting Started